 What is it and why does NIJ Certification matter?

 The National Institute of Justice is the government agency responsible for establishing certification and protection standards for body armor.
-The armor sold by T-MED Services, INC. undergoes routine testing at an NIJ approved laboratory, allowing us to guarantee its protection against specific threats.
+The armor sold by MED-TAC International Corp. undergoes routine testing at an NIJ approved laboratory, allowing us to guarantee its protection against specific threats.

 Tested to stop 9mm and .40 S&W ammunition fired from short barrel handguns.
 No rifle ammunition protection.